 What does gender discrimination mean?

-Gender discrimination, which is found in the field of employment, is based on beliefs and prejudices in society that influence us without it being necessarily conscious or intentional.
+Gender discrimination, which exists in workplaces, is based on beliefs and prejudices in society that can influence behaviours in ways that aren’t necessarily conscious or intentional.

 Even today, these beliefs and prejudices can have an impact on how wages for female jobs are determined.

 Gender discrimination contributes to the wage gap between men and women.
-In 1996, the Loi sur l’équité salariale was adopted with the aim of correcting wage differences due to gender discrimination.
-There is still a long way to go, even after 25 years of progress (in French only).
+In 1996, the Pay Equity Act was adopted with the aim of correcting wage differences due to gender discrimination.

 Stereotypes and prejudices related to female jobs

 Women have been active on the labour market for decades.
-A 100 years ago, women performed mostly tasks that were traditionally reserved for them.
-They held jobs that were often an extension of their work at home, such as nurses, cooks or seamstresses.
-Over time, certain characteristics came to be associated with female or male jobs.
+A 100 years ago, women most often held jobs that were an extension of their traditional roles in the home, such as nurse, cook or seamstresse.
+Over time, certain skills or characteristics came to be strongly associated with either female or male jobs.

 Characteristics often associated with female jobs